First-Year Students

 Admission Criteria

-Applicants whose records reflect nontraditional grading systems, unusual curricula or high school equivalency through the GED test will receive individual consideration.
+Applicants whose records reflect nontraditional grading systems, unusual curricula or high school equivalency such as the GED test will receive individual consideration.

 College Entrance Tests

 CU Boulder is test optional and does not require test scores for admission consideration.
 If students would like to have test scores considered, they should indicate this on their Common Application.
-To submit scores, students can self-report in the application, upload an unofficial score report to their application status page, or submit an official score report to CU Boulder.
+Please note, as of April 2025 the Writing and Science section of the ACT are not accepted or considered.
+To submit scores, students can self-report in the application, upload an unofficial score report to their application status page or submit an official score report to CU Boulder.
 For more information, see the Application Process section.

 Higher Education Admission Recommendations (HEAR)